Trump's National Security Strategy Is Nothing Like the British Empire's 'Blue Water' Policy

 Third, the context for the actual British blue-water arguments is also revealing.
 It was an argument over imperial defense after revelations in the 1880s about the deplorable condition of the British navy.
 The core problem was that Britain could not feed itself.
 If it lost naval control, it would starve.
 (This premise of extreme interdependence is also rather foreign to a doctrine of America First.)

 That was the context in which British navalists such as Admiral Philip Colomb argued for the merits of blue-water doctrine against what he called the “blue funk” pessimists, as he advocated for huge investments in modernizing the Royal Navy, instead of investing in modernizing the Army.
-An ambitious Naval Defense Act was indeed passed in 1889.
+An ambitious Naval Defence Act was indeed passed in 1889.
 But it did not solve the problem.
 Britain’s subsequent rapid naval buildup did not increase its relative naval power.
 Instead, Britain’s relative naval advantage actually declined, as Britain strained to keep up in the naval arms race as France, Russia, Germany, the United States, and Japan all accelerated their efforts too and gained in relative position.

 But, as strategists like Halford Mackinder pointed out in replying to other navalists like Alfred Thayer Mahan, none of these blue-water arguments avoided the dilemmas of land-based strategic commitments.
 Britain had constantly been involved in continental European politics during the first half of the 19th century.
 Even in the sunny imperial afternoon of the late 19th century, Mead neglects to mention the omnipresent concerns about containing Russian expansion in southeast Europe and the Balkans, in South Asia, and in East Asia.
 Nor does he mention that this same period of naval buildup was associated with the scrambles for colonial expansion in Africa and in the Pacific, an extremely grave Far Eastern crisis over the future of China, a disastrous war in South Africa, and finally the reluctant necessity to reengage even more intensively in continental European politics.